Dre Campbell Farm

 12. Hot Pepper and Garlic

 This is a great home remedy to protect cucumbers from pests.
-Are you ready to mix up a spicy repellent for those critters?
+Use hot peppers and garlic to mix up a spicy repellent for the critters.

 Combine six cloves of crushed garlic, a tablespoon of dried hot pepper, and a tablespoon of organic liquid soap with a gallon of hot water.